global-asp/asp-source/en/0243_holidays-with-grandmother.md

 grandmother, resting on a mat
 under a tree.
 Nyar-Kanyada in Luo, means
-‘daughter of the people of
+'daughter of the people of
 Kanyada'.
 She was a strong and beautiful woman.